virtual-labs/exp-beam-pattern-iitkgp/experiment/procedure.md

 <div align="center">
     <img src="images/instruction4.png" alt="Large Scale Fading">
       </div>

-### 1.3 Generating the report :-

-- Step 9:-Click on the button REPORT to generate the report of your experiment.

-- Step 10:-Click on the button SAVE to save your report

 <div align="center">
     <img src="images/instruction5.png" alt="Large Scale Fading">
       </div>

+### 1.3 Generating the report :-

-- Step 11:-A dialogue box appears with the message that your report is successfully generated.
-Click on the buton OK to save your pdf report.
+- Step 9:-Click on the button REPORT to generate the report of your experiment.

 <div align="center">
     <img src="images/instruction6.png" alt="Large Scale Fading">
       </div>

-- Step 12:-Finally,you can view the pdf report of the experiment you have done.
+- Step 11:-A dialogue box appears with the message that your report is successfully generated.

 <div align="center">
     <img src="images/instruction7.png" alt="Large Scale Fading">
       </div>

+- Step 12:-Finally,you can view the pdf report of the experiment you have done.
 - Step 13:-You can redo the entire experiment by clicking on the button RESET.

 ### 1.4 Performing the experiment 3B:-